Music of Ohio: R&B, soul, and funk

 Tiny Bradshaw, rhythm and blues bandleader, singer, composer, pianist and drummer, was born in Youngstown.

 Blues, R&B singer Screamin' Jay Hawkins gained R&B hit "I Put a Spell On You" in 1956.
 Hawkins is from Cleveland, Ohio.
 R&B singer Lula Reed was born in Port Clinton.
 She recorded for Cincinnati label King Records and its subsidiary Federal Records, among others, in the 1950s–60s.

-Doo-wop, an influential vocal harmony-based R&B form popular in the 1950s and early '60s, was well-represented in Ohio.
+Doo-wop, an influential vocal harmony-based R&B form popular in the 1950s and early 1960s, was well-represented in Ohio.
 Groups from the state include The Students, The Valentinos, The Casinos, The Moonglows (from Cleveland), The Stereos, The Edsels, Mills Brothers, and The Constellations.

 Ruby & the Romantics were an Akron-based R&B group in the 1960s.
 The Hesitations were an R&B group from Cleveland formed in 1965.
 Motown artist Sandra Tilley was born in Cleveland.
 Soul singer Ruby Winters was raised in Cincinnati.

 During the 1970s, southwest Ohio, and Dayton in particular, was known for its stable of funk bands, including Bootsy's Rubber Band, The Ohio Players, Lakeside, Slave, Aurra, Sun, Dayton, Faze O, and Zapp featuring Roger Troutman.

 Walter "Junie" Morrison, is a musician and producer born in Dayton.
-Morrison was a producer, writer, keyboardist and vocalist for the funk band the Ohio Players in the early '70s, where he wrote and produced their first major hits, "Pain", "Pleasure", "Ecstasy" and "Funky Worm" (1971–1972).
+Morrison was a producer, writer, keyboardist and vocalist for the funk band the Ohio Players in the early 1970s, where he wrote and produced their first major hits, "Pain", "Pleasure", "Ecstasy" and "Funky Worm" (1971–1972).
 He left the band in 1974 to release three solo albums on Westbound Records (When We Do, Freeze, and Suzie Supergroupie).
 In 1977 Morrison joined George Clinton's P-Funk (Parliament-Funkadelic) where he became musical director.
 He brought a unique sound to P-Funk and played a key role during the time of their greatest popularity from 1978 through 1980.
-In particular, he made prominent contributions to the platinum-selling Funkadelic album One Nation Under a Groove, the single "(Not Just) Knee Deep" (a #1 hit on the U.S. R&B charts in 1979) and the gold-selling Parliament albums Motor Booty Affair, and Gloryhallastoopid.
+In particular, he made prominent contributions to the platinum-selling Funkadelic album One Nation Under a Groove, the single "(Not Just) Knee Deep" (a number one hit on the U.S. R&B charts in 1979) and the gold-selling Parliament albums Motor Booty Affair, and Gloryhallastoopid.
 Morrison also played on and produced some P-Funk material under the pseudonym J.S.
 Theracon, apparently to avoid contractual difficulties.
 Morrison is a member of the Rock and Roll Hall of Fame, inducted in 1997 with fifteen other members of Parliament-Funkadelic, including lead guitarist Michael "Kid Funkadelic" Hampton, from Cleveland, and Bootsy Collins, from Cincinnati.